Guide to starting an Alternative Provision

 2) Know your legal position.

 Unfortunately, ‘full-time’ isn’t defined anywhere in terms of hours.
 Many AP’s use 18 hours as a guide but a place is considered to be providing full-time education if it provides ‘all, or substantially all, of a child’s education’.
 This can create complications where a school only provides a part-time timetable for a child, or you are working with a school refuser.
 Attending your provision part-time shouldn’t preclude the possibility that the pupil could attend education provided elsewhere – a part-time place of 3 hours a day between 10 and 1 each day would realistically stop a pupil from attending elsewhere and so could be seen as full-time even though it is below 18 hours across the week.
+A safe level is to take students only for two days or 4 sessions a week.

 3) Clarify your USP.